aerwin-wq/itp/Final/README.md

 - David Lewin for Generalized Musical Intervals and Transformations theory
 - Anthropic's Claude for extensive debugging and architecture guidance
 - The FAISS team at Facebook Research for similarity search infrastructure
+- David Cope's EMI, a similar philosophy and system
 - PyTorch developers for GPU tensor operations

 ---